 I take this message with a grain of salt.
 What I mean by that – if you don’t know that expression – is that I don’t really believe this.
 I think it’s a system-wide glitch.
 I don’t have any basis for saying this.
 But I’ll tell you that I’ve had at least six clients call me, text me, email me, or message me through WhatsApp and they’ve all gotten the same message.
 If you’re getting this message, note that it’s probably a system-wide glitch.

 Here’s what happened when I was contacted by a client who got this message.
-I took a screenshot of my client’s message.
+I took a screenshot of the 203(g) visa cancelation message.
 It was for a mandamus case where we had challenged a delay.
 And I had emailed it to the US Attorney’s Office in Washington, D.C.

 I said, “My client got this message and is super concerned because she’s done everything she’s supposed to do and she got this message saying that her visa was canceled.
 Can you please check with the State Department to make sure that this is accurate?”
 And he got back to me and he said, “I heard back from someone and they believe that it’s a system-wide glitch.
 It’s not confirmed yet.”

-If you got this message about your 203(g) visa being canceled I think you should sleep easy if you got this message.
+If you got this message about your 203(g) visa being canceled I think you should sleep easy.
 It probably doesn’t mean what it says it means.
 Why would they send out these messages that are so misleading and inaccurate?

 Well, another example of this happened when they sent out the message to everyone in early March to say that their visas were refused.
 I think you should relax if you got this message and keep in mind that it may not be an accurate message.
 If you have questions, please reach out to our immigration offices near you and let me know.
 I can look into things further for you.
 As a top-rated immigration lawyer I have helped many people dealing with visa delays and administrative processing issues.
 I hope you find this information helpful.

 - Top 10 Likely Immigration Changes Under President Biden - November 9, 2020